-Reports: 2 killed, 40 detained in new gay purge in Chechnya
+Report: 2 killed, 40 detained in new gay purge in Chechnya

-MOSCOW (AP) — LGBT activists said Monday that at least two people have died and about 40 people detained in what has been described as a new crackdown on gay people in the Russian republic of Chechnya.
+MOSCOW (AP) — The Russian republic of Chechnya has launched a new crackdown on gays in which at least two people have died and about 40 people have been detained, LGBT activists in Russia charged Monday.

-The new allegations come after reports in 2017 of more than 100 gay men arrested and subjected to torture, and some of them killed, in the predominantly Muslim region.
-Chechen authorities denied those accusations, and federal authorities conducted a probe that found nothing to support the reports.
+The new allegations come after reports in 2017 of more than 100 gay men arrested and subjected to torture, and some of them killed, in the predominantly Muslim region in southern Russia.

-The Chechen government wasn’t immediately available to comment on the new reports.
+The Associated Press and other media outlets have interviewed some of the victims, who spoke about torture at the hands of Chechen law enforcement officers.
+Chechen authorities have denied those accusations, and federal authorities conducted a probe into the earlier reports but said they found nothing to support the charges.

-The Russian LGBT Network, which has been monitoring the situation in Chechnya and helping victims of the anti-gay purge, said in a statement Monday that about 40 men and women have been detained on suspicion of being gay since December and that at least two of them have died of torture in detention.
-The detainees are believed to be kept at the same facility which was named in the 2017 reports.
+Alvi Karimov, a spokesman for Chechen leader Ramzan Kadyrov, told the Interfax news agency on Monday that the latest reports are “complete lies and don’t have an ounce of truth in them.”
+Karimov insisted that no one has been detained in Chechnya on suspicion of being gay.

 Most Read Nation & World Stories